-These fried jelly filled donuts are a real treat any time of year, but especially when celebrating the Festival of Lights.
+Sufganiyot, or fried jelly-filled donuts, are a real treat any time of year, but especially when celebrating the Festival of Lights.
 Teach your child about Jewish tradition and the importance of oil during this time by cooking up a batch of these delicious treats to share with family and friends.
-The best part of homemade donuts are that you can fill them with a anything you like!
+The best part of homemade donuts is that you can fill them with a anything you like!

 What You Need: